logiqai/logiqctl/docs/logiqctl_get_eventrules_groups.md

 ```
   -c, --cluster string       Override the default cluster set by `logiqctl set-cluster' command
+  -w, --file string          Path to file to be written to
+  -g, --groups string        list of groups separated by comma
   -n, --namespace string     Override the default context set by `logiqctl set-context' command
   -o, --output string        Output format.
 One of: table|json|yaml.
                              json output is not indented, use '| jq' for advanced json operations (default "table")